-The Regional Greenhouse Gas Initiative (RGGI) was the first mandatory cap-and-trade program in the United States to limit carbon dioxide (CO2) from the power sector.
-The participating states are Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
+The Regional Greenhouse Gas Initiative (RGGI) is the first mandatory cap-and-trade program in the United States to limit carbon dioxide from the power sector.
+Eleven states currently participate in RGGI: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey (withdrew in 2012, rejoined in 2020), New York, Rhode Island, Vermont, and Virginia.
+In 2019, Pennsylvania Gov. Tom Wolf directed the state’s Department of Environmental Protection to develop regulations for the state to join RGGI, and the state is expected to join in 2022.

-RGGI requires fossil fuel power plants with capacity greater than 25 megawatts to obtain an allowance for each ton of CO2 emitted annually.
+RGGI requires fossil fuel power plants with capacity greater than 25 megawatts to obtain an allowance for each ton of carbon dioxide they emit annually.
 Power plants within the region may comply by purchasing allowances from quarterly auctions, other generators within the region, or offset projects.
+Between 2009–2017, RGGI states have seen a net economic benefit of $4.7 billion from the cap-and-trade program.

 Program Development and Model Rule